Southeast Asia: Develop a Holistic Gospel-Planting Outreach

 Timeline for Deployment:

-Summer 2021: Once appointed and fund-raising and other qualifications are met, the appointee is required to attend a cross-cultural and language acquisition program and Pre-Field Orientation prior to deploying.
+Summer 2023.
+Once appointed, and fundraising and other qualifications are met, the appointee is required to attend a cross-cultural and language acquisition program and Pre-Field Orientation prior to deploying.

-After a devastating earthquake in 2007, The Alliance and the national church network rushed to give aid to hundreds of families.
+After a devastating earthquake in 2009, the Alliance and the national church network rushed to give aid to hundreds of families.
+A team was birthed out of those initial relief efforts.
 There are few believers among the 6.5 million Minang people, and few workers remain.
-The one national church couple remaining desperately needs teammates and support.

-This medium-sized city provides few Western comforts but has beautiful landscapes, unmatchable food, and hospitable neighbors.
-The isolation from other expat workers necessitates deep relationships with national teammates, intentional self-care, and off-site mentoring.
+The successful applicant(s) will live in a medium-sized city that provides some Western comforts but is mostly known for its beautiful landscapes, unmatchable food, and hospitable neighbors.
+The somewhat small community of expat workers necessitates deep relationships with national teammates, intentional self-care, and off-site mentoring.

 Language is an essential part of ministry.
 Those who do not know the language will attend language study for one year.
 The goal will be to speak, read, and write the language at a functional level in order to mentor, teach, and train others.

 This city has quality health-care facilities and well-trained doctors; most medications are readily available.
 Serious health issues are typically handled in the country’s capital, Malaysia, or Singapore.

 Spousal roles vary based on the spouse’s gifts, training, and abilities, as well as the needs of the team.
 It is expected that both spouses will be meaningfully involved in meeting team objectives, depending on the nature of family roles, children’s needs, etc.